-Dr Constance Fleuriot is a writer, researcher and artist developing indie games ~ see Pretty Digital ~ and supporting other women to make games too @grrrlgames in Bristol.
-Her time is mostly taken up these days with setting up WTHub.org – go check it out.
+Dr Constance Fleuriot is an artist and writer making games/vr/ar etc ~ see Pretty Digital ~ and supporting other women to make games too @grrrlgames in Bristol.
+She has spent the last couple of years mostly spending time setting up WTHub.org – go check it out – but in 2019 she is focusing again on making her own work.

 Her last full-time bout of Academic Activity was at the Digital Cultures Research Centre in Bristol, working on a two-year project to explore the Value/Aesthetics/Language of Pervasive Media.
 A major output of this work was the Pervasive Media Cookbook that launched in 2012 as a website and appeared in 2014 in print form.
 Constance was also responsible for an AHRC Connected Communities scoping review, the Keeping In Touch project, which generated a handbook on social media for non-academics and community-based practitioners to utilise research outputs in a more readily understandable and useful form.